Symphony No. 8 (Vaughan Williams): Music

-1. Fantasia
+I. Fantasia

 The opening movement, in D minor, has the subtitle Variazioni senza tema – variations without a theme.
 The critic and musicologist Michael Kennedy writes that the movement is "among the most highly and skilfully organised" that Vaughan Williams wrote, "with rich and diverse thematic material".
 As the composer noted, the movement can be analysed in terms of traditional sonata form, with the opening moderato freely recapitulated as the allegro vivace sixth section, and the chorale-like third section as the largamente seventh.

 There are three principal motifs, all closely related: two rising fourths for trumpet, answered by vibraphone; a phrase for flute in jig time; and a descending figure for strings.
 Kennedy writes that the variations illustrate various facets of the composer's style: "The second, presto, plays around with all three motifs; the third is a chorale-like tune in A minor for strings and harp with a subsidiary theme for oboe and cello".
 The themes of both variations, and of the fourth (an allegretto in 6/8 for oboe and clarinet) derive from the initial trumpet motif.
 In the fifth variation the trumpet figure is extended for cellos and harp; the sixth is quicker and elaborates the flute motif for bassoons, cellos and basses.
 In the seventh variation the tune of the third is given at a slower tempo.
 The movement ends with the opening motif returning on the trumpet, with, in Kennedy's phrase, "a final shimmer on vibraphone and strings".

-2. Scherzo alla marcia
+II.
+Scherzo alla marcia

 This movement, in C minor, is labelled "per stromenti a fiato" – for wind instruments – and is scored for woodwind and brass only.
 Although it contains 181 bars as opposed to the 111 of the slow movement its fast pace makes it the shortest movement of the symphony in performance, usually playing for under four minutes.
 Like the first movement, it has three main themes: one for bassoons, one for trumpet and one for flutes and other high woodwind.
 A fugato section is followed by a trio in pastoral vein, and a brief return of the scherzo brings the movement to a close.